Conversational End-to-End TTS for Voice Agent: Spontaneous Conversational Corpus

 \section{Spontaneous Conversational Corpus}

-Conversational TTS requires not only high-quality recording and well-designed text, but also natural and realistic conversational scenes.
+Conversational TTS requires not only high-quality recording and well-designed scripts, but also natural and realistic conversational scenes.
 In the paper, we adopt a new recording approach to meet these requirements.